jomarcenter-mjm/RPGMakerJavascriptPluginSnippet/Prefix.md

 @type ListsString - create a "string[]" parameters
 @type ListFile - create a "file[]" parameters
 @type ListString - create a "string[]" parameters
-@type ListsStruct - create a "Struct<struct>[]"parameters
+@type ListsText - create a "Struct<struct>[]"parameters

 ### Misc
-!rmmvParent - This create "@parent" parameters, why it is separate, well you tell me
+@parent - This create "@parent" parameters, why it is separate, well you tell me
+@text - creates a "@text" parameter, why it is separate, well you tell me